Suicide of Kurt Cobain: Nick Broomfield

 Filmmaker Nick Broomfield, deciding to investigate the theories himself, brought a film crew to visit a number of people associated with both Cobain and Love, including Love's estranged father, Cobain's aunt, and one of the couples' former nannies.
-Broomfield also spoke to the Mentors' bandleader Eldon "El Duce" Hoke, who claimed that Love had offered him $50,000 to kill Cobain.
+Broomfield also spoke to the Mentors' bandleader Eldon Hoke, who claimed that Love had offered him $50,000 to kill Cobain.
 Although Hoke claimed that he knew who killed Cobain, he did not mention a name and offered no evidence to support his assertion.
 However, he mentioned speaking to someone called "Allen" or "Alain", before quickly interjecting, "I mean, my friend", then laughing, "I'll let the FBI catch him."
 According to Mentors' bass player Steve Broy, the whole story was concocted to sell supermarket tabloids.
 Broomfield incidentally captured Hoke's final interview, as he died days later when he was struck by a train in the middle of the night.

 Broomfield titled the finished documentary Kurt & Courtney, which was released on February 27, 1998.
 In the end, Broomfield felt he had not uncovered enough evidence to conclude the existence of a conspiracy.
 In a 1998 interview, he summed up his thoughts: "I think that he committed suicide.
 I don't think that there's a smoking gun.
 And I think there's only one way you can explain a lot of things around his death.
 Not that he was murdered, but that there was just a lack of caring for him.
 I just think that Courtney had moved on, and he was expendable."